groue/GRMustache/Guides/introduction.md

 Loading templates:

 - [templates.md](templates.md): how to load templates from common sources.
+- [partials.md](partials.md): how to embed templates in other templates.
-- [templates_repositories.md](template_repositories.md): how to load templates from uncommon sources.
+- [templates_repositories.md](template_repositories.md): how to load templates and partials from uncommon sources.

 Rendering templates: